VYASB/vyasb.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hey there!
-I am a **Postdoctoral Researcher** at [Trinity College Dublin](https://www.tcd.ie/) on the [RADICal](https://www.scss.tcd.ie/Rachel.McDonnell/Radical.html) under the guidance of the amazing [Rachel McDonnell](https://www.scss.tcd.ie/rachel.mcdonnell/).
-I'm passionate about the exciting fusion of **Virtual Reality** (VR), **Machine Learning**, and **Applied Perception**.
-My work revolves around **virtual humans**, particularly their motion and body shape.
+I am a **Postdoctoral Researcher** at [Trinity College Dublin](https://www.tcd.ie/) working on the [RADICal](https://www.scss.tcd.ie/Rachel.McDonnell/Radical.html) under the guidance of [Rachel McDonnell](https://www.scss.tcd.ie/rachel.mcdonnell/).
+I'm passionate about the indisciplinary research of applied machine learning and perception.
+So far, my work has revolved around **Virtual Humans** - their motion and emotions.

-I completed my **PhD** under the guidance of Professor [Carol O'Sullivan](https://www.tcd.ie/research/profiles/?profile=osullica), where I explored how body shape influences motion in virtual humans, pushing the limits of immersive experiences.
-As a **Marie Skłodowska-Curie Early Stage Researcher** in the [CLIPE-ITN project](https://www.clipe-itn.eu/), I got to dive even deeper into how virtual humans interact with the world.
-Along the way, I’ve had the privilege of collaborating with top researchers at institutions like `Amazon`, `Inria`, and the `Max-Planck Institute for Intelligent Systems` — an experience that has truly shaped my academic journey.
+I finished my **PhD** in 2024 under the supervision of Professor [Carol O'Sullivan](https://www.tcd.ie/research/profiles/?profile=osullica), where I explored how body shape influences motion in virtual humans.
+As a **Marie Skłodowska-Curie Early Stage Researcher** in the [CLIPE-ITN project](https://www.clipe-itn.eu/), I had the opportunity to dive deep into how virtual humans interact with the world.
+Along the way, I’ve had the privilege of collaborating with researchers at institutions like `Amazon`, `Inria`, and the `Max-Planck Institute for Intelligent Systems`.

-My background is as multidisciplinary as it gets.
-With a **Master’s in Computer Science** (specializing in VR & AR) 🖥️ and a **Bachelor’s in Mechanical & Automation Engineering** ⚙️, I bring a diverse set of skills and perspectives to my work.
+My background is multidisciplinary, with a **Master’s in Computer Science** and a **Bachelor’s in Mechanical & Automation Engineering**.
+This has given me a diverse set of skills and perspectives that enrich my work.

-Beyond research, I’m a huge movie buff 🎬 — always up for a great story, whether it’s on screen or in the virtual worlds I help create.
-Whether I’m pushing the boundaries of **human-computer interaction** or **experimenting with new VR ideas**, curiosity keeps me going! 🚀
+Beyond research, I’m a huge movie buff 🎬, whether it’s on screen or in the virtual worlds.
+I am always interested in exploring new research projects and ideas.
+Feell free to reach out if you'd like to collaborate on any topics.

-If you’ve made it this far — **thank you** for sticking around! 😁 I’m excited about the road ahead and the endless possibilities in this field.
-Let’s create something amazing!
+If you are still reading - so **thank you** for sticking around! 😁 I’m excited about the road ahead and the endless possibilities in this field.
+Adios!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->